 - A. Definitions.
-Definitions of specific land uses are found in PMC 17.80.020, except those listed in Table 4.3-1 footnotes. - B. Permit Requirements.
+Definitions of specific land uses are found in PMC 17.80.020. - B. Permit Requirements.
 Table 4.3-1 identifies the uses of land allowed, the land use permit required to establish each use, and limitations that may apply for a particular use. - C. Standards for Specific Land Uses.
-Additional standards may apply to specific land uses; refer to the PMC Section noted in the table. - PMC 17.50.160 shall not apply to Mixed-Use Projects. - 2.
-PMC 17.50.350 shall not apply to Multi-Family Housing if permitted in Table 4.3-1. - D. Ground Floor Frontages.
-In Mixed-Use zoning districts, additional commercial requirements and residential unit restrictions on the ground floor shall apply per Section 6.2.1. - E. Major Construction.
+Additional standards may apply to specific land uses; refer to the PMC Section noted in the table. - 1.
+PMC 17.50.160 shall not apply to Mixed-Use Projects. - 2.
+PMC 17.50.350 shall not apply to Multi-Family Housing. - D. Ground Floor Frontages.
+In Mixed-Use zoning districts, additional commercial requirements and residential unit restrictions on the ground floor shall apply per Section 6.2.1.

+- E. Major Construction.
 For non-residential uses with a gross floor area of 25,000 square feet or greater, a Conditional Use Permit shall be required per PMC 17.61.050.].2. - F. Prohibited Uses.
 Those uses not listed in Table 4.2-1 are prohibited by this Specific Plan, except as otherwise provided by PMC 17.21.030.A. - 1.
 Drive-throughs associated with any use are prohibited. - G. Nonconforming Uses.
 Existing uses which are made nonconforming by this Specific Plan shall be subject to PMC 17.71.